kerimoyle/end-to-end-testing/README.rst

 Once the tests have been built and run, the results will be written to the terminal.
 If any tests fail, a file called `test_report.diff` can be found in this build directory which will detail where differences have been found between the exemplar files and those created when the tested executables were run.

+Note that the example above has been deliberately set up so that the second test will fail, in order that the test report file is created.